 Artificial intelligence is taking the business world by storm.
-Thus, making it more important than ever for organizational leaders to understand this emerging technology.
+Thus, making it more important than ever for organizational leaders to understand this advanced technology.

 After all, if you want to leverage this innovation for your firm and pursue AI software development, it’s important to know some of the basics around what it can do.

-Hence, in today’s post, we will discuss the types of artificial intelligence that are out there so that you can be aware of the common terminology and determine what AI-based software you can implement to improve business performance.
+Hence, in today’s post, we will discuss the types of artificial intelligence that are out there.
+This way, you can be aware of the common terminology and determine what AI-based software you can implement to improve business performance.

 The truth is, there are multiple ways for the different types of AI to be classified.
-Often, it just depends on the context within which you’re discussing the technology.
-Since it can get confusing to navigate the various terms, we’ve decided to focus on the 3 most common categorizations:
+Often, it just depends on the context within which you’re discussing it.
+Since it can get confusing to navigate the various terms, we’ve decided to focus on the three most common categorizations: